 White noise is created by playing many frequencies of sound simultaneously.

 The unique quality of white noise means that it can blend background noises so you don’t hear them.
-Even if your neighbor’s snoring is extremely loud or low-pitched, a white noise machine will drown out snoring.
+Even if a neighbor’s snoring is loud or low-pitched, a white noise machine will drown out snoring.

 White noise works well because it’s a constant, unchanging sound.
 Since it uses all frequencies, practically no disturbing environmental noise can penetrate it.

-Although you might have heard of white noise-producing apps for your smartphone, they’re usually ineffective.
-That’s because the quality of your phone’s speaker isn’t good enough to produce proper white noise using all sound frequencies.
-The sound produced by your phone probably won’t be able to drown out your neighbor’s snoring.
+The quality of your phone’s speaker isn’t good enough to produce proper white noise using all sound frequencies.
+Your phone’s sound won’t be able to drown out a neighbor’s snoring.

-White noise machines have high-quality speakers that can deliver exceptional sound.
+White noise machines have good speakers that can deliver exceptional sound.
 The white noise produced is of the highest quality and can drown out annoying sounds like snoring.

 3/ Listen to Music

-Scientific studies have shown that music can make it easier for you to fall asleep.
+Scientific studies have shown that music can help you fall asleep.
 Music with a slow, steady tempo can slow your heart rate in response to it.

 Music can help you relax by taking your mind off things troubling you.
-Slow-tempo music can cause the release of norepinephrine, a hormone that calms our bodies and helps us sleep.
+Slow-tempo music can release norepinephrine, a hormone that calms our bodies and helps us sleep.

-If music helps you to drop off to sleep, it might be all you need to take your mind off a neighbor’s snoring.
+If music helps you fall asleep, it might be all you need to distract yourself from a neighbor’s snoring.
 Of course, music has the bonus of drowning out snoring.

 There are various ways to listen to music at night: